Skip to main content

 Solutions Formulated on These Principles

-With these principles at the forefront, Morph’s sequencer network design includes:
+With these principles, Morph’s sequencer network design includes:

-BLS Signature for Batch Signing: Sequencers sign a collective of L2 blocks using the BLS signature method.
-Then the L1 contract verifies this L2 consensus through the BLS signature.
+• BLS Signature for Batch Signing: Sequencers sign a collective of L2 blocks using the BLS signature method.
+The L1 contract then verifies this L2 consensus through the BLS signature.

 tip